-We will use this address for all correspondence with you, including sending the competition results if necessary.
+SSHRC will use this address for all correspondence with you, including sending the competition results, if necessary.
 Therefore, if you change your current mailing address during the period of the competition, it is your responsibility to advise SSHRC of the change in writing.

-The following information will help us contact you more rapidly.
-Secondary information will not be released by SSHRC without your consent (e.g., home coordinates are considered to be personal information and are protected under the Privacy Act).
+The following information will help SSHRC contact you more quickly.
+Secondary information will not be released by SSHRC without your consent.
+All personal coordinates are considered personal information and are protected under the Privacy Act.

-We can consult with you promptly and easily when you provide your personal/business email address.
+SSHRC can consult with you promptly and easily when you provide your personal or business email address.

 State whether your proposal will involve human beings as research subjects.
-If Yes and the research differs from the initial proposal approved by the Research Ethics Board (REB) of your organization, resubmit the proposal to the REB for approval.
-You must also ensure that an ethics review is conducted in the host country (as per the Latest Edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, article 8.3).
+If yes and the research for your SSHRC application differs from the initial proposal approved by your institution’s Research Ethics Board, submit the revised proposal to the Research Ethics Board for approval.
+You must also ensure that an ethics review is conducted in the host country (as per the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, article 8.3).

 Indicate when you expect to start and end your stay abroad.
 The start of your research study period abroad must be after the competition deadline date but within one year of receiving the notice of the award.
 Also, your travel abroad must begin before the end date of your active CGS.